tigera/docs/calico-enterprise/networking/egress/troubleshoot.mdx

 only report ready if it is able to connect to the local `calico-node` pod and if any configured HTTP/ICMP probes are succeeding.

-If the gress gateway reports not-Ready then more information can be found in its logs.
+If the egress gateway reports not-Ready then more information can be found in its logs.
 The egress gateway logs to `stdout` so its logs are available via `kubectl logs -n <namespace> <egress gateway pod name>`.

 #### Check health of calico-node to egress gateway probes